 Watts saw social progress as a questionable value, as do many Eastern religious thinkers, which are overly focused on the denial of self and its desires, as a path to personal progress (“enlightenment”).
 Focused on the image of humans as an inseparable aspect of the universe, Watts wasn’t ready for the image of the universe itself progressing, at an ever accelerating pace, with humans as conscious or unconscious catalysts of that acceleration.

-But Chapters 2 and 3 will advance the idea, and early evidence for it, that progress is built into the dynamics of the universe, and that it will occur with or without human complicity, in better or worse ways depending on our relation to it.
+Chapters 7 and 11 will advance the idea, and early evidence for it, that progress is built into the dynamics of the universe, and that it will occur with or without human complicity, in better or worse ways depending on our relation to it.
 Our world is progressing, whether we like it or not.
 We have a taboo against seeing this progress, as others will criticize us as being naive, or inattentive to all the problems that currently exist.

 Progress at all levels (Universal, Personal, Global, and Organizational) is very real, and the better students we are of it, the better our personal plans and visions can be.
 Our key choice is to see progress, and to aid it along, or not.
 If we don’t see it, it is easy to imagine disasters ahead, based on our actions or inactions, as Watts did in his writing, social and environmental disasters he assumed would result from our “unchecked egos.”
 Not seeing progress, it is also easy to imagine that this world is the best there is.